gridai/grid-docs/docs/features/runs/1_Creating Runs/1_Basic Runs/3_sweep-syntax.md

 grid run main.py --alpha 0.05200016 --beta 4
 ```

 Using [Random Search](https://jmlr.csail.mit.edu/papers/volume13/bergstra12a/bergstra12a.pdf) you can get close to optimal performance without needing to run all possible combinations.
-To use random search with Grid, simply choose that option
+To use random search with Grid, simply choose that option using the `--strategy` option of `grid run`.

 ```text
 grid run --strategy random_search \